HISTORY OF THE BREED

 The only recognized colors are blue merle, red merle, solid black and solid red.
 All varieties may be with or without white and/or copper trim.
 Preferred height for males is20-23 inches and for females, 18-21 inches.

 Australian Shepherds are considered by many people to be the ideal dogs.
 Their medium size makes them the perfect house and car dog, yet they are formidable enough when need be.
 Their uncanny intelligence, whether herding livestock or being a companion, is always at work.
 The Aussie’s loyalty and devotion are beyond question.
-If this is the kind of dog you are interested in,consider the
+If this is the kind of dog you are interested in, consider the Australian Shepherd.

 CHOOSING AN AUSSIE

 When choosing an Australian Shepherd, it is important to consider the dependability of the breeder and the ancestry of the dogs offered for sale.
-It is to your advantage to visit the breeder so that you may examine the dogs for sale as well as the breeding stock.
-If you cannot visit the breeder, you should ask questions regarding the personalities, working ability,accomplishments and talents of the parents and ancestors.
+It is to your advantage to visit the breeder so that you may examine the dogs for sale as well as the breeding stock and facilities.
+If you cannot visit the breeder, you should ask questions regarding the personalities, working ability, accomplishments and talents of the parents and ancestors.
 You should be sure the dog is registered with the ASCA and AKC.

 We cannot overemphasize the importance of buying from a reputable breeder.
-Reliable breeders will not knowingly misrepresent their puppies or dogs, and most will guarantee against inherited defects.
-If you are buying. a puppy or a dog to work livestock, a reputable breeder will guarantee that puppy to work.
-It is impossible for a breeder to know for sure that a puppy purchased at any early age will mature into a show animal, be an exact size, or have a certain personality, and this should not be expected.
-Examination of parents, ancestors and siblings will help in choosing the right Aussie for you.
+Reliable breeders will NOT knowingly misrepresent their puppies or dogs, and most will guarantee against inherited defects.
+If you are buying a puppy or a dog to work livestock, a reputable breeder will guarantee that puppy to work.
+It is impossible for a breeder to know for sure that a puppy purchased at any early age will mature into a show animal, be an exact size, or have a certain personality (unless they are temperament tested).
+Examination of parents, ancestors and siblings will help in choosing the right Aussie for you!